dennislwm/playnology/README.md

 > You must enable SSH remote connection on your Synology NAS before running Ansible commands.
 You can follow the steps in this article:
 >
 > [Configure the SSH server on your Synology NAS](https://flatpacklinux.com/2020/01/07/configure-the-ssh-server-on-your-synology-nas)

 ---
+## 5.2.
+Install and configure ZeroTier One on iPhone

+This runbook should be performed by the Mobile User.

+1. Download and install the **ZeroTier One** app.

+2. Open the app and click `+`.

+3. Enter the **Network ID** from your ZeroTier account.
+  - Enable Default Route.
+  - Enable On Demand (beta).

+4. Click on **Add Network**.
+  - Check that the Status is `OK`.

+---
 # 6. Execution